jaau2422/classifier_nyccomplaints/README.txt

 pip install pandas

-This Classifier classifies the different units in NYC depending on the Complaints category and the Status of the complaint
+This Classifier classifies the different units in NYC depending on the Complaints category, the inspection Date and the Status of the complain